codeconscious/codeconscious.github.io/_posts/2025-07-27-pipeline-vs-if-then.md

     | title -> title.Normalize()
 ```

 Pattern matching seems like another reasonable and safe way to handle this.
-I might go with this instead.
+I completely forgot that you can pattern match on `null` like this, and I might go with this instead.